Club Atlético River Plate (women)

 Club Atlético River Plate Women (River Plate Femenino) is the Argentine women's football section of the homonymous club.
 Established in 1991, it was the inaugural champion of the Primera A and has won the tournament 11 times.

 At the Copa Libertadores, River has made two appearances in 2017 and 2020, their best result was placing third, at the 2017 Copa Libertadores Femenina.

 History

 In 1991, River Plate's first championship team was coached by Rubén “Coco” Torres and the players of that team were: Norma Enciso, Patricia Riella, Cynthia Luporini, Adriana Asperes, Mónica Pérez, Karina Morales, Emilce Ahumada, Andrea Ochoa, Viviana Rossi, Celia Lazarte, Claudia Caridde, Beatriz Capotosto, Laura Magdalena, María Ghinella, Paola Herrera, Cynthia Almeyda y Griselda Ojeda.

-By 2003, River was the team with most championships 8 (including a five-years streak between 1993 and 1997), but it surpassed a year later by its arch rivals, Boca Juniors.
+By 2003, River was the team with most championships 8 (including a five-years streak between 1993 and 1997), but it was surpassed a year later by its archrivals, Boca Juniors.

 In 2022, River Plate won the second edition of the Copa Federal by defeating Belgrano 2–0.